vertica/vertica-containers/UDx-container/README.md

 To make your UDx available to the test Vertica server, start the server in your UDx working directory.
 This provides the test Vertica server container a path to your UDx working directory when it starts so it can mount its current working directory.
 The Vertica in the container runs as `dbadmin`.

-## Starting the test Vertica server
+## Start the test Vertica server

 In addition to the `vsdk-make` and `vsdk-g++` tools, there is a `vsdk-vertica` command that creates a scratch Vertica server so you can test your UDx.

 The UDx container itself is not writable, so it creates and mounts a Docker volume called `verticasdk-data`.
 It also mounts the current working directory and your home directory in the container using the same names those directories have on the host machine.
 In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` [environment variables](#environment-variables).

-## Fetching the test Vertica server startup log
+## Fetch the test Vertica server startup log

 `vsdk-vertica` launches a server that runs in the background in a container named `verticasdk`.
 The command outputs the following message: